-As the trade association representing 35 of the world's leading biopharmaceutical companies, we have a unique understanding of the pharmaceutical supply chain and threats to its security.
-As an organization dedicated to patient safety, we have serious concerns with the implementation of House Bill 19, which requires the state to submit a request for certification of a Canadian importation program, to the U.S Secretary of Health and Human Services.
-Federal law (21 U.S.C. § 384) states:
+PhRMA represents 35 of the world's leading biopharmaceutical companies and has a unique understanding of the pharmaceutical supply chain and threats to its security.
+As an organization dedicated to patient safety, we have serious concerns with the implementation of Senate Bill 19-005, which establishes a Canadian drug importation program pending approval by the U.S Secretary of Health and Human Services (HHS) under 21 U.S.C. § 384.